allenai/OLMo/README.md

 > ☨ *See [Inspecting training data](#inspecting-training-data) below for usage.*

-### Checkpoints

-URLs to checkpoints at intermediate steps of the models' trainings can be found in the csv files under [`checkpoints/official/`](https://github.com/allenai/OLMo/blob/main/checkpoints/official).
-These 'directory' URLs cannot currently be directly accessed, but files within the directory are publicly accessible.
-These URLs can also be provided to the training script to resume training from the checkpoint (see [Training](#training)).
-Each checkpoint directory consists of:

-- `config.yaml`: the config at that training step.
-- `model.safetensors`, `optim.safetensors`, `train.pt`: model, optimizer and training state at that training step.

-Details about the other types of OLMo checkpoints (including OLMo HF Transformers checkpoints) can be found in [Checkpoints.md](https://github.com/allenai/OLMo/blob/main/docs/Checkpoints.md).

 ## Inference

 You can utilize our Hugging Face integration to run inference on the OLMo Transformers checkpoints: